commercialhaskell/stack/doc/configure/yaml/non-project.md

 [`--[no-]install-msys`](../global_flags.md#-no-install-msys-flag) flag

-If Stack is checking for the Stack-supplied MSYS2 when Stack is setting up the environment, whether or not to download and install MSYS2 when necessary.
+If Stack is checking for the Stack-supplied MSYS2 when Stack is setting up the environment, whether or not to download and install MSYS2 when it is needed.

 To skip entirely checking for the Stack-supplied MSYS2, see the documentation for the [`skip-msys`](#skip-msys) configuration option.